Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 Was ist das Besondere an diesem Projekt?

 Legged robots provide ultimate mobility in any type of terrain and hence find application in various scenarios ranging from industrial inspection and rough terrain transportation to search and rescue and entertainment.
 Research at ETHZ on legged robotics since 2009 resulted in the four-legged robot platform ANYmal, capable to move and operate autonomously in challenging terrain while interacting safely with the environment.
 As a multi-purpose robot platform it is well suited to be used on industrial indoor or outdoor sites for inspection and manipulation tasks, in natural terrain or debris areas for search and rescue tasks, or on stage for animation and entertainment.
 The four legs allow the robot to crawl, walk, run, dance, skate, jump, climb, carry – whatever motion the task requires.

 During this project we will integrate advanced design aspects in the development of ANYmal.
 In order to find public acceptance for robotic systems it is very important that the device is perceived positively and raises interest and not fear or antipathy with operators and spectators.
 An esthetic and attractive design should convey the image of a friendly, useful and helpful, but also technologically advanced robot system and avoid that the robot is perceived as a threat to individuals and humanity.
 The existing quadruped robot – a torso box on straight legs – was completely revised for the new generation of ANYmal C robots that are characterized by expressive, yet charming facial features and an elegant main body.

-The project starts with defining the specifications jointly between designers and engineers from ETHZ/RSL, the Wyss project ANYmotion, and ANYbotics.
-Then an interactive optimization process is driven by a team effort covering design, engineering, manufacturing and cost aspects.
-The design project will be staged in two main phases, starting with completing the functional specification and the design work, and focusing on esthetics and attractiveness.
+The project started with defining the specifications jointly between designers and engineers from ETHZ/RSL, the Wyss project ANYmotion, and ANYbotics.
+The interactive optimization process was driven by a team effort covering design, engineering, manufacturing and cost aspects.
+The design project was staged in two main phases, starting with completing the functional specification and the design work, and focusing on esthetics and attractiveness.
 The result is the new ANYmal C prototype with a completely new and very attractive look and a strongly improved product design.
 This robot is available as Product since 2020 and is documented on the new ANYbotics website